-- 1.1.
-This report provides an update on the Council's Strategic Risks as of September 2023.
-The update has been prepared in consultation with risk leads and the Council Management Team and summarises the risks that are considered to be of an impact and/or likelihood of materialising, and which may have an adverse effect on the achievement of the Council's corporate objectives. - 1.2 The report also presents a new Risk Management Strategy.
-The strategy seeks to outline the Council's approach to risk management to support a robust and consistent process for managing risk and opportunities.
+1.1.
+This report provides an update on the Council's Strategic Risks as of February 2024.
+The update has been prepared in consultation with risk leads and Departmental Management Teams and summarises the risks that are considered to be of an impact and/or likelihood of materialising, and which may have an adverse effect on the achievement of the Council's corporate objectives.